sairajdillikar/Windows-Spotlight-Wallpapers/README.md

 2. Run/Double click for execution of batch file.
 3. A folder named "Wallpaper" is created on the desktop, where you can find the spotlight images.

-feel free to suggest.!
+Feel free to suggest.!
 Peace!